Retinal Vein Occlusion And Macular Odema

 This technology enables Prof. Stanga to identify oedema (fluid) within or under the retina; objectively maps and measures retinal thickness, guides diagnosis and treatment, and monitors response.

-How is Retinal Vein Occlusion treated?
+How Is Retinal Vein Occlusion Treated?

 Prof. Stanga will discuss with you available treatment options.

-Treatment is tailored based on the stage of disease and may include one or more of the following: anti-VEGF,steroid injections, and Pascal® laser.
+Treatment is tailored based on the stage of disease and may include one or more of the following: anti-VEGF, steroid injections, and Pascal® laser.

 Laser treatment can be applied to either a localised area or the entire retina with the exception of the macula, or both.

 If intraocular injections are required, Prof. Stanga will clean your eye and the surrounding skin with an antibacterial solution and numb the eye with anaesthetic drops.
 This is followed by an injection into the white of the eye.
-The injections may cause slight discomfort but most patients do not feel any pain.

 The number of injections required varies according to the stage of the disease and individual patient response to treatment.
 The injections often start on a monthly basis and then are spread out as the condition improves.